 - 1 ounce lime vodka, preferably Absolut Lime

-- 1 ounce Midori
+- 1 ounce Midori melon liqueur

-- 3/4 ounce lime juice
+- 1/4 ounce lime juice

-- 1/2 ounce green tea-lime cordial (see Editor's Note)
+- 1/2 ounce matcha-lime cordial (see Editor's Note)

-- soda water, to top
+- chilled soda water, to top

-Garnish: kaffir lime leaf
+Garnish: fresh lime leaf

-- Top with soda water.
+- Top with chilled soda water and gently stir.

-- Garnish with a kaffir lime leaf.
+- Garnish with a lime leaf, and serve.